mdadnanengg/Django/README.md

 <h1>Hello {{name}}!!!</h1>

 05 GET vs POST HTTP method
-1. Modal is for data. like database, schema
-2. Template is the normal HTML, CSS, JS but it will also have DTL.
-3. View process the request means logical part. also Modal to Template
-1. GET method send data through query param. its visible in the url.  also increase url length
+1. GET method send data through query param. its visible in the URL.  also increase URL length
-2. POST method is secure and prevent visible in url.
+2. POST method is secure and prevent visible in URL.

 06 Model View Template | MVT
 1. Modal is for data. like database, schema